-Platform – audience network, messenger, Instagram, or Facebook with a few subsections within each category like stories, right column or newsfeed.
+Platform – audience network, messenger, Instagram, or Facebook with a few subsections within each category like stories, right column, or newsfeed.

-Step 6: Set your schedule and budget
+Step 6: Set Your Schedule and Budget

 You need to decide the cost you are willing to incur on the Facebook paid ads.
-Facebook paid ads has two options, daily or lifetime budget.
-Select either of them then click on set start and end dates if you want to schedule your ad In the future or choose to automate it immediately.
+Facebook paid ads to have two options, daily or lifetime budget.
+Select either of them, then click on set start and end dates if you want to schedule your ad In the future or choose to automate it immediately.
 There’s an advanced budget option if you want to get finer details of how you spend your money.
 Note that using a schedule when running your paid advertisement is the most effective way to spend your ad budget.
 Scheduled advertisement allows you to choose only the ad your target audience is most likely to interact with.
 After you have made your selections, you can click on continue.

 When creating your ad, you need to choose the media components and the texts you wish to include in your ad.
 The available formats vary based on the objective of your campaign at the beginning of the process.

-There is a preview tool at the bottom of the page that you can use to test your ad and ensures it looks good for all your potential placements, be it on the right column, the desktop newsfeeds or the mobile newsfeeds.
+There is a preview tool at the bottom of the page that you can use to test your ad and ensures it looks good for all your potential placements, be it on the right column, the desktop newsfeeds, or the mobile newsfeeds.
 When you are satisfied with your choices, click on the confirm button to submit your order.
-You will receive an email from Facebook notifying you that your AD has been approved and will be posted soon on Facebook.
+You will receive an email from Facebook, notifying you that your AD has been approved and will be posted soon on Facebook.

-Advertising tips on Facebook
+Advertising Tips on Facebook

-Advertising on Facebook especially if you are new to Facebook ads can be a daunting task.
+Advertising on Facebook, especially if you are new to Facebook ads, can be a daunting task.
 You need a few strategies to ensure that your ad is as effective as possible.
 Here are a few of the strategies that could be beneficial.

 A good way to starting on Facebook ads is by using a small audience then broaden it gradually as you gain experience with Facebook ads.
 For instance, if you are advertising a new brand of wine, you could start by using a specific location that you know target wines.
 After a few weeks you can broaden to wine tasting, then food and wine and so on.
 This is a good strategy for expanding your target audience and ensure it affects your results positively.

 Audience targeting can also be used to create several ads for groups related to varying business objectives.
-With audience target, you can relate to existing customers differently than you would have with new customers.
+With the audience target, you can relate to existing customers differently than you would have with new customers.
 If you have a local business and seeking to target audience within your location, you can use postal code or zip code.
 This is especially helpful if you know of a neighborhood that converts traffic well.

-Use Facebook pixels
+Use Facebook Pixels

-Facebook pixel is an essential tool, even if you don’t have plans to use it currently it might be beneficial in the future so it is important that you have it installed.
+Facebook pixel is an essential tool; even if you don’t have plans to use it currently, it might be beneficial in the future, so it is important that you have it installed.
 This way, you will have to remarket and tracking data ready to implement when you want to start Facebook optimization.

 Ignorance can be really costly.
 Making assumptions on what might work and what might not work can really cost your business.
 Every time you place an ad on Facebook, you need to test it against the previous ads you posts to check if there is any improvement you are making.
 Currently, technology is evolving, and if you keep relying on the previous ads on Facebook, you might fail terribly.
 Therefore the only way to stay relevant is to keep testing every ad you post on Facebook.

-Optimize and track performance
+Optimize and Track Performance

 Now that you have all the tools ad essentials to create your ad, the challenge comes in on how your ad will be or how it will look like.
 If you have this problem, then have a look at the following strategies

-1. Convert every piece of content to an ad
+1. Convert Every Piece of Content to an Ad

 Every brand has its own content that drives most of the traffic every month.
-You can adapt this piece of content to an ad and get a perfect way to advertise using it in form of a video ad or a photo ad.
-To create a video ad, there are several ways you can convey the key contents in your ad through short text image.
-You then can use a few social video tools to compile them into a video in Facebook ad manager.
+You can adapt this piece of content to an ad and get a perfect way to advertise using it in the form of a video ad or a photo ad.
+To create a video ad, there are several ways you can convey the key contents in your ad through a short text image.
+You can then use a few social video tools to compile them into a video in Facebook ad manager.

-2. Drive direct sales
+2. Drive Direct Sales

 If your brand is well known to provide good quality products, you have every reason to generate direct sales from these products and services.
 For instance, if you are planning on introducing a new product in the market and your previous products were received well, you can use the Facebook ad to target the same audience that purchased your previous products.
 You can also reach out to a new audience by using lookalike audiences to reach the audience that is more likely to purchase your product or service.
 This strategy could earn you nearly a million users in traffic and could generate more sales.

-3. Strategize on offline lead generation
+3. Strategize on Offline Lead Generation

 Facebook shouldn’t be your only source of traffic.
 Focus on other sources like offline purchases.
-You can use engagement objective to drive traffic to an offline event and use the lead generation technique to get them to your dealership or store to experience the products and services you are providing.
+You can use engagement objectives to drive traffic to an offline event and use the lead generation technique to get them to your dealership or store to experience the products and services you are providing.
 You can do this through a test drive.

 Facebook allows you to track offline conversions so that you have an understanding of how effective ads are in driving offline sales.
-You can also use a tracking data to develop custom audiences of users that interact with your products offline so that you can effectively target them in the future.
+You can also use tracking data to develop custom audiences of users that interact with your products offline so that you can effectively target them in the future.

 Conversions rates are one of the most targeted metrics by social media marketers.
 Conversion rates are a top priority for most marketers.
-A good conversion is one that is capable of bringing in more success this delivering a strong ROI.
+A good conversation is one that is capable of bringing in more success this delivering a strong ROI.
 Conversions are not only used to drive purchases but also drive actions.
 The main aim of an ad campaign is to increase the number of shoppers or the number of subscribers to their websites.
 Given the benefits of ad conversions, you might want ways to improve your ad conversions.
 Here is how you go about it:

 Before converting any traffic, you might want to know the actions people take after viewing your ad on Facebook.
 There are a few types of conversions that Facebook supports.
 They include: purchase, initiate checkout, add to wishlist, and view content.
 Your ad can’t serve all the conversion goals, so you need to create an ad for each goal.
 Consider where the goals fit into the journey of the customer and convert this appropriately.

-2. Prioritize on your destination
+2. Prioritize on Your Destination

-3. Create an attractive visual
+3. Create an Attractive Visual

 Do not overload images with text – it is recommended that you use texts sparingly on images.
-If you have to use texts in your image, use facebook’s image text check to check the right size of text to include.
+If you have to use texts in your image, use facebook’s image text check to check the right size of the text to include.

-4. Crisp copy should be short and sweet
+4. Crisp Copy Should be Short and Sweet

-A string ad is usually characterized by crisp copy.
+A string ad is usually characterized by a crisp copy.
 Therefore ensure that the copy is interesting and short a well.